benweidig/giraffe/README.md

 ### The harder way

-You can also create a `giraffe` with your own config:
+You can also create a `Giraffe` with your own config:

 ```
 import (
-    "github.com/benweidig/giraffe"
+    giraffe "github.com/benweidig/giraffe/gin"
     // You should rename the import or it will collide with packr
     gPacker "github.com/benweidig/giraffe/datasources/packr"
 )